maffettone/erobs/docker/erobs-common-img/README.md

     . /root/ws/install/setup.sh && \
     ros2 run gripper_service gripper_service"
 ```

+**NOTE**

-Note: tool_communication.py should not be called when ur_control.launch.py is called, but separately when the gripper is initiated.
-5s delay allows socat creation before running the gripper service.
+`tool_communication.py` should not be called when `ur_control.launch.py` is called, but separately when the gripper is initiated.
+The 5s delay allows socat creation before running the gripper service.
-Note: gripper_service has two nodes, gripper_open and gripper_close to utilize if needed.
+The gripper_service has two convenience scripts, `gripper_open.cpp` and `gripper_close.cpp` that will start up client nodes to send a request to the gripper service then promptly shutdown the client nodes.

 # Launch move_group
 ```bash